 Put simply, a business cannot function without a solid funding plan.
 It’s important to get excited about securing this before deciding what to call your firm or the specificities around your initial branding choices.

 Staff & Roles

 Employing staff is, of course, an important consideration.
 There’s no need to patronize you as to this necessity, or at all for that matter.
 However, the specifics of staff employment can be a little more complex to consider.
 Not only do you need to understand what skills you hope to fill your ranks with, but what the daily life of an employee will look like.
 While the best employees will have autonomy, they will be unable to function without you to guide them with your best approach.
-Without this, you’ll often find your business roles unorganized, and the structural heirarchy in chaos.
+Without this, you’ll often find your business roles unorganized, and the structural hierarchy in chaos.

 This means writing staff policy, requirements, expectations and operational functionality must be considered in advance, before you open the job listings.
 You must know what skills need to dominate each field.
 You must know what departments to prioritize as you open and expand your office.
 For example, HR and payroll departments may initially take a backseat to sales and IT staff.
 Often, in the early days, you’ll need those who can conduct multiple tasks like this, branching between departments as you fill them up.
 These are the people who will often become your managers and leaders should they stay and do good work.